Great Burstead: History

-Born in Great Burstead in 1582 was Christopher Martin, a Merchant and local property owner, who married Mary Prowe in Burstead church in 1607.
-Martin became churchwarden at St Mary Magdalene Church in 1611.
-In 1620 he became the Governor of the Mayflower ship, and purchasing agent for supplies, and a signer of the Mayflower Compact in 1621.
+Christopher Martin, a merchant and local property owner was born in Great Burstead in 1582.
+He married Mary Prowe in Great Burstead church in 1607 and became a churchwarden there in 1611.
+In 1620 he became the Governor of the Mayflower ship, and purchasing agent for supplies, and was a signatory of the Mayflower Compact in 1621.
 He died on 8 January 1621 in Plymouth, Massachusetts.

-Great Burstead was part of the Barstable hundred, and in 1841 had a population of 884 spread over 3620 acre of land.
-The complete census can be viewed, as can a listing of many of the historical public houses.

 On 24 September 1916, German Zeppelin L32 was shot down by 2nd Lt Frederick Sowrey of the Royal Flying Corps.
 The airship narrowly missed Billericay High Street and crashed in fields just off from Greens Farm lane Great Burstead, killing all 22 crew.

-In 1931 the parish had a population of 3690.
-The Great Burstead parish, which also covered Billericay was abolished on 1 January 1937 to form Billericay.
-The parish formed part of the Billericay Rural District from 1894 and Billericay Urban District from 1934.
-The district was renamed Basildon Urban District in 1955 and became part of the present-day Basildon district in 1974.

-The village has South Green as its main shopping district.
-As of 2020, the district was in reality only a small parade of related businesses.
-It consisted of about ten units each for a different customer-facing business, with the following businesses included: pharmacy, take-away shop, post office, doctor's surgery (GP), convenience store, and florists.
-More or less next to the parade of shops is a scenic green bounded by the parade, houses, a memorial hall, a petrol station, and roads.

 The Great Burstead cricket team was formed in 1956.
 It has recently merged with East Hanningfield CC but will continue to play in the T Rippon Mid-Essex League.

-Governance

-Great Burstead is part of electoral ward called Burstead.
-The population of this ward at the 2011 census was 10,620.
+South Green, to the north-east of the old village centre of Great Burstead, is sometimes described as a separate village and sometimes as a residential area of Great Burstead.
+South Green has the main parade of shops for the area and a village green.
+In medieval times the green was likely to have been used for archery practice.

+Great Burstead village and South Green both form part of the Billericay built up area as defined by the Office for National Statistics.

+Administrative history